open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-Now that you have the functions to generate object instances representing the entities generating telemetry, you are ready to represent those entities in the OTel collector world.
+Now that you have the functions to generate object instances representing the entities generating telemetry, you are ready to represent those entities in the OTel Collector world.

-The collector's API provides a package named `pdata` with all the types, interfaces and helper functions required to work with traces (and all the other OTel datasources) within the collector's pipeline components.
+The Collector's API provides a package named `pdata` with all the types, interfaces and helper functions required to work with traces (and all the other OTel datasources) within the Collector's pipeline components.

-Before you can define a `Resource`, you need to create a `pdata.Traces` that will be responsible to propagate the traces through the collector's pipeline and you can use the helper function `pdata.NewTraces()` to  instantiate it.
+Before you can define a `Resource`, you need to create a `pdata.Traces` that will be responsible to propagate the traces through the Collector's pipeline and you can use the helper function `pdata.NewTraces()` to  instantiate it.
 You will also need to create instances of the `Atm` and `BackendSystem` types so you can have data to represent the telemetry sources involved in your trace.

 Open the `model.go` and add the following function to it: